mlevatich/Abelon/notes/script/items.md

 ```
 Kath (serious): A strung medallion?
 Now where have I seen that engraving before...
 Oh!

 Kath (content): It looks a lot like a piece one of my younger knights was fiddling with!
 I think he was borrowing time at the blacksmith's forge to work on it.

-I told him to show it to me when he was finished with it, and he gave me this crestfallen look, like I'd crushed his dreams.
+Kath (content): For a little encouragement, I told him to show it to me when he was finished with it, but he gave me this crestfallen look, and I never heard about it again from him.

 Kath (content): It looks the same as it did then, so I suppose he never got around to...

 Kath (worried): ...Ach.
-It was already finished, wasn't it?
+He was already done with it, wasn't he?

 A: Nice going